sebnitu/vrembem/packages/modal/README.md

 ### `modal.setInitialState()`

 Sets the initial state of all modals.
 This includes removing all transitional classes, opened states and applies the closed state class.
-This is ran automatically on `init()` but is exposed if states need to be reset for some reason.
+This is ran automatically on `modal.init()` but is exposed if states need to be reset for some reason.

 ```html
 <!-- Missing a state class... -->